spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 title: Installation & setup
 ---

-This package can be installed using Composer.
+Mailcoach can be installed as a package inside an existing Laravel application.
+This version of mailcoach does not come with any user management, instead your can [use a gate check to determine who can access Mailcoach](https://mailcoach.app.test/docs/package/using-the-ui/authorizing-users).

  First, add the `satis.mailcoach.app` repository in your `composer.json`.

 ```php
 "repositories": [